JacksonKearl/vscode-handydandy-notebook/README.md

 Added `{{cell:TITLE}}` as a token that expands to reference an existing cell by header name.

 This token will be substituted with the combined contents of all code cells immediately following all markdown cells containing `# TITLE`.

+Added support for passing an object to be used as the execution environment via the dispatch config.